larruda/dorg-to-jira/README.md

 ## Installation

 Download the PHAR somewhere in your filesystem.
-If you want it globally available move it to a directory listed in your system's $PATH environment variable.
+If you want it globally available move it to a directory listed in your system's *$PATH* environment variable.
 You can optionally rename the file and remove the .phar extension, so it's more like a "real bin".

-Below is an example using OSX or Linux:
+Below is an example using *OSX* or *Linux*:

 ```sh
 curl -O https://github.com/larruda/dorg-to-jira/releases/download/0.0.1/dorg-to-jira.phar